bulletphysics/bullet3/README.md

 Press F1 to create a series of screenshots.
 Hit ESCAPE to exit the demo app.

 Check out the docs folder and the Bullet physics forums for further information.
+## Changelog
+Replaced 112 "Then" into more of the Bold one